Loire-Atlantique: Current Senators

+Political movements

+The capital of the administrative region is Rennes, although Nantes is considered the capital of historic Brittany and is located in Loire-Atlantique.
+The reunification of historic Brittany is supported by a majority of Loire-Atlantique and is considered a prerequisite to further autonomy of Brittany as a whole.

 Transport

 The département operates the Lila network (fr) of interurban buses, which link its villages, towns and cities.
 The urban areas of Nantes and Saint-Nazaire operate their own urban transport networks, known as TAN and STRAN (fr) respectively.

 By rail, the regional trains and buses of the TER Pays de la Loire link major towns and cities of the Pays de la Loire and adjoining regions, including those of the département.
 Nantes is on the TGV network, with high speed trains running to Paris by the LGV Atlantique in just over 2 hours.

 Nantes Atlantique Airport, located 8 km to the southwest of the city of Nantes, serves the département and surrounding areas.
 It is the biggest airport in northwestern France, linking with several French, North African and European cities, as well as Montreal in Canada.